YOUR ROUTE ACROSS THE BATTLEFIELD

 Is there an age restriction for riders?

-We don't have a specific age, but we don't recommend the ride for younger kids.
-This is not nose-to-tail riding, and although we can sometimes offer kids horses or leading reins, it can also be a hot and lengthy ride for youngsters.
+We don't have a specific age, but we don't recommend the ride for kids.
+This is not nose-to-tail riding, and although we can sometimes offer kids horses or leading reins, it can be a hot and lengthy ride for youngsters.
+Most 13 year olds (and up) love this ride.

-We don't have an upper limit either - people know their own abilities and usually know if they feel able to sit on a horse for 3 hours.
+We don't have an upper limit either - people know their own abilities and usually know if they feel able to sit on a horse for 3 hours, but if you are older, please don't over-estimate yourself.
+If the ride does become too much for you, we can have someone come and pick you up, but please understand we have to pay them and pass the $100 charge on to you.

 Am I insured to ride?